patrickbucher/learning-rust/diary.md

+# Day 81 (2024-06-13)

+I worked through exercise 51, for which I used quite a couple of libraries: dotenv, serde, reqwest.

 # Day 80 (2024-06-12)

 I worked through exercise 50, for which I figured out how to map fields with an arbitrary names with serde.

+Later, it took me some time to figure out how to deal with Firebase for exercise 51, for which I am supposed to use the REST API instead of the Firebase API.

 # Day 79 (2024-06-11)